nabrus/dotfiles/.github/README.md

 Back up the files if important then remove them.
 Finally re-run `dotfiles checkout`.

+**All finished!**

-All finished, use the alias to manage dotfiles with git commands like so:
+Use the alias to manage dotfiles with git commands like so:
 ```zsh
 dotfiles status
 dotfiles add .eslintrc